splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/dotnet-pre-checks.rst

 #.
 Verify that you are using a supported processor architecture.
 See :ref:`dotnet-otel-requirements`.

 #.
-If you are instrumenting a Kubernetes cluster, verify that you are using a supported Kubernetes distribution.
+If you are instrumenting applications in a Kubernetes cluster, verify that you are using a supported Kubernetes distribution.
 See :ref:`helm-chart-supported-distros`.

 #.
-If you are instrumenting a Kubernetes cluster, review the prerequisites and requirements for installing the instrumentation using the Helm chart.
+If you are instrumenting applications in a Kubernetes cluster, review the prerequisites and requirements for installing the instrumentation using the Helm chart.
 See :new-page:`Auto-instrumentation <https://github.com/signalfx/splunk-otel-collector-chart/blob/d08f989180bcb0e1ec79b63805d8951472b8d230/docs/auto-instrumentation-install.md#steps-for-setting-up-auto-instrumentation>` in the Splunk OpenTelemetry Collector for Kubernetes repository on GitHub.

 Verify .NET runtime compatibility
 =================================